 These scholarships are a true illustration of the authentic relationships the school maintains with its alumni, alumnae and friends of the legal community.
 Scholarships are primarily funded through endowments or gifts made to help defray the cost of a student’s legal education.
 In many cases, students have the opportunity to connect with the donor who funded their particular scholarship, many of whom also become a source of authentic support and guidance.

-Georgia Law scholarship opportunities are made possible by generous and impactful gifts to the School of Law.
+School of Law scholarship opportunities are made possible by generous and impactful gifts to the School of Law.
 View a full list of scholarship funds.

 Philip H. Alston, Jr. Distinguished Law Fellow

 The Alston Distinguished Law Fellowship is reserved for outstanding students who demonstrate extraordinary academic achievement and exceptional professional promise.
 The fellowship provides for full tuition as well as a stipend after both the first and second year of law school to be used in consultation with the Dean of the School of Law towards professional development.
 Potential uses of this stipend include a summer work opportunity with the government, a study abroad experience or performing research for a professor.
 Distinguished Law Fellows will also be invited to join the Dean of the School of Law at one or more annual professional development events that offer an exceptional opportunity to interact and build relationships with leading legal and judicial figures.

 The Butler Scholarship is a full tuition award reserved for students who have a demonstrated record of academic excellence, significant personal achievement and a strong desire and commitment to practice public interest law and to serve the public good.

 Stacey Godfrey Evans Scholarship